Differentiating frictionally locked asperities from kinematically coupled zones: Conversion of locking-parameter fields to slip deficit fields with elementwise-constant discretization

 Then, we sort the elements according to the value of $\Psi_i$, such that $\boldsymbol\Psi=({\bf 0},{\bf 1})^{\rm T}$, where $^{\rm T}$ denotes transpose.
 After sorting, $\dot {\bf s}_d$, $\dot {\bf T}$, and ${\bf V}_{\rm pl}$ are expressed by using their subvectors as $\dot {\bf s}_{\rm d}=(\dot {\bf s}_{\rm d}^{(0)},\dot {\bf s}_{\rm d}^{(1)})^{\rm T}$, $\dot {\bf T}=(\dot {\bf T}^{(0)},\dot {\bf T}^{(1)})^{\rm T}$, and $\dot {\bf V}_{\rm pl}=(\dot {\bf V}_{\rm pl}^{(0)},\dot {\bf V}_{\rm pl}^{(1)})^{\rm T}$, where the superscripts correspond to the values of $\Psi$.
 The discrete traction kernel ${\bf K}$ is also sorted, producing its submatrices ${\bf K}^{({\rm 00})}$, ${\bf K}^{({\rm 01})}$, ${\bf K}^{({\rm 10})}$, and ${\bf K}^{({\rm 11})}$.
 Using these sorted expressions, eq.~(\ref{eq:slip2traction}) becomes

 It can be linearly solved for $\dot{\bf s}_{\rm d}$ given $\boldsymbol\Psi$ by using eqs.~(\ref{eq:sfromsd}) and (\ref{eq:locking_constraint}):

 Thus, the conversion of $\Psi$ to $\dot s_{\rm d}$ of eqs.~(\ref{eq:sfromsd}), (\ref{eq:slip2traction}), and (\ref{eq:locking_constraint}) is summarized by eq.~(\ref{eq:sdpsi}).
-One may notice that the locking parameter plays a role in switching the boundary condition imposed to each element, which is a nonlinear but simple routine.
+The locking parameter plays a role in switching the boundary condition imposed to each element, which is a nonlinear but simple routine.

-We then treat the remaining computational implementation. \add{Sorting $\dot {\bf s}_{\rm d}$ and other arrays as in}\remove{In computing} eq.~(\ref{eq:sdpsi})\remove{, sorting $\dot {\bf s}_{\rm d}$ and other arrays} sounds complicated in code programming.
-However, because the above procedure is computationally the sub-array extraction (conditioned by $\Psi_i$ values), the coding of eq.~(\ref{eq:sdpsi}) is almost a one-liner.
+We then treat the remaining computational implementation.
+Sorting $\dot {\bf s}_{\rm d}$ and other arrays as in eq.~(\ref{eq:sdpsi}) sounds complex in code programming.
+However, because the above procedure is computationally a sub-array extraction based on $\Psi_i$ values, the coding of eq.~(\ref{eq:sdpsi}) is almost a one-liner.
 In Python, given an $\dot {\bf s}_{\rm d}$ array and a $\boldsymbol\Psi$ array, say, sdr$\_$grid and psi$\_$grid, respectively, $\dot {\bf s}_{\rm d}^{(1)}$ becomes sdr$\_$grid[psi$\_$grid==1], and the set of locked elements is extracted by numpy.where[psi$\_$grid==1].
 Associated code snippets can be found in the supplement (Open Research Section).